Перейти до вмісту

 Section titled “Stage 4: Proximal Policy Optimization (PPO)”

-With an automated Reward Model in place, we can now use reinforcement learning to optimize the language model’s behavior.
-The most common algorithm for this is Proximal Policy Optimization (PPO).
+With a trained Reward Model in place, we can now use reinforcement learning to optimize the language model’s behavior.
+The most widely adopted algorithm for this is Proximal Policy Optimization (PPO), originally developed by OpenAI in 2017 for robotics and game-playing domains and later repurposed for language model alignment.

-In the PPO framework, our language model acts as the “Policy”.
-It observes a “State” (the user’s prompt) and takes an “Action” (generating a sequence of tokens).
-The Reward Model provides the “Reward” for that action.
-The goal of PPO is to update the Policy’s weights to maximize the expected reward over time.
+In the PPO framework, the language model acts as the policy.
+It observes a state (the user’s prompt) and takes an action (generating a sequence of tokens).
+The Reward Model provides the reward for that action.
+The goal of PPO is to update the policy weights to maximize the expected reward over time, subject to a critical constraint: the updated policy must not diverge too far from a frozen reference policy, which is typically the SFT model checkpoint from before RL training began.

 sequenceDiagram